NEONScience/NEON-Data-Skills/_posts/LIDAR/2014-10-27-lidar-data-rasters-in-R.md

     points(insitu_dat$easting,insitu_dat$northing, pch=19, cex=.5)

 > HINT: type in `help(points)` to read about the options for plotting points.

-> Also, to see a list of pch values (symbols), check out
+To see a list of pch values (symbols), check out
 <a href="http://www.endmemo.com/program/R/pchsymbols.php" target=_blank">this website.</a>

 ###Spatial Data Need a Coordinate Reference System - CRS